A First-Occupancy Representation for Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we have introduced the first-occupancy representation, a compiled model which encodes the expected discount associated with transitions between states for a given policy.
-We explored its basic properties, including its compatibility with standard RL techniques such as learning through bootstrapping and sampled experience, as well as its support for learning in environments with an ethologically important type of non-Markovian reward structure.
-We then demonstrated that the FR supports a form of efficient planning, which in certain settings results in provably optimal trajectories, and that this approach induces similar behavioral strategies to those observed in mice escaping from perceived threats.
+In this work, we have introduced the FR, an alternative to the SR which encodes the expected path length between states for a given policy.
+We explored its basic formal properties, its use as an exploration bonus, and its usefulness for unsupervised representation learning in environments with an ethologically important type of non-Markovian reward structure.
+We then demonstrated that, unlike the SR, the FR supports a form of efficient planning which induces similar behaviors to those observed in mice escaping from perceived threats.
 As with any new approach, there are limitations.
 However, we believe that these limitations represent opportunities for future work.
-From a theoeretical perspective, it will be important to more precisely characterize the behavior of FRP in stochastic environments.
-For generalizing the FR to continuous state spaces, it will be necessary to more fully explore and develop undestanding of the first-feature representation.
-In particular, FRP is naturally restricted to discrete state spaces.
-A more natural extension would be to \emph{partially-observable} MDPs with continuous observation spaces and discrete latent states (e.g., \citep{Vertes:2019_ddc-sf,Du:2019_block}).
-Finally, it would be informative to test hypotheses of FR-like representations in the brain through neural data analysis.
+From a theoeretical perspective, it will be important to more precisely understand FRP in stochastic environments.
+For the FF, we have limited understanding of the effect of feature choice on performance, especially in high dimensions.
+FRP is naturally restricted to discrete state spaces, and it could be interesting to explore approximations or its use in \emph{partially-observable} MDPs with real-valued observations and discrete latents (e.g., \citep{Vertes:2019_ddc-sf,Du:2019_block}).
+Further exploration of FRP's connections to hierarchical methods like options would be valuable.
+Finally, it would be informative to test hypotheses of FR-like representations in the brain.
 We hope this research direction will inspire advancements on representations that can support efficient behavior in realistic settings.